14 Top Jobs in Singapore

 Job 2: Artificial Intelligence Specialist

 Always wanted to be the man behind the desk who assisted superheroes to save the world like in those Marvel movies?
 Or perhaps creating an Instagram filter that can legit predict your next meal is your passion.
-This may not be a thing of the future, in fact, there is a growing demand for artificial intelligence specialists in many industries such as IT, higher education, finance and e-commerce.
+This may not be a thing of the future, in fact, there is a growing demand for jobs in Singapore for artificial intelligence specialists in many industries such as IT, higher education, finance and e-commerce.

 Artificial Intelligence is the simulation of human intelligence in machines to exhibit traits associated with the human mind.
 Who teaches the computer to think?
 You!
 As an artificial intelligence specialist, you need to be genuinely passionate about AI, big data, machine learning and transform the knowledge into technology and implement product road maps for the company.